West St. John High School

-West St. John High School is a senior high school in Edgard, an unincorporated area in St. John the Baptist Parish, Louisiana.
+West St. John High School is a predominantly black senior high school in Edgard, an unincorporated area in St. John the Baptist Parish, Louisiana.
 It is a part of the St. John the Baptist Parish School Board and serves grades 8–12.

-The school has fewer than 200 students.
-The student body is 99 percent African-American.
+The school has more than 200 students.

 History

 West St. John was originally named Second Ward High School before changing to its current name.

 There was a previous Second Ward High School also located in Edgard that served black students from 1950 to 1969.